-The Dust Runner was pretty expensive too – I can’t remember the exact price but it was somewhere over $100 (which was a lot in 1985).
-And I don’t think it was Ramon’s birthday or any other special occasion – this was just a spur-of-the-moment purchase.
-It was one of those moments when, as a kid, you see some other kid get something amazing and think “Wait, why can’t I have one too?”.
-And out of pity, I think my Dad bought me a matchbox car of some kind, just to ensure I wouldn’t go home empty-handed.
+The Dust Runner was pretty expensive too.
+I can’t remember the exact price but it was somewhere over $100 (which was a lot in 1985).
+And it’s wasn’t Ramon’s birthday or any other special occasion.
+This was just a spur-of-the-moment purchase.
+I think out of pity, my Dad bought me a matchbox car of some kind, just to ensure I wouldn’t go home completely empty-handed.

-Our next stop was my house though, which meant Ramon and I would at least get to hang out for a little longer – and once we were there, we sat on the floor and he unpacked his new R/C toy and loaded it up with batteries.
+Our next stop was my house, which meant Ramon and I would at least get to hang out for a little longer.
+And once we were there, we sat on the floor and he unpacked his new R/C toy and loaded it up with batteries.

 The first thing to note is that the Dust Runner typifies the variety of R/C toys you could buy in the 1980s.
 After all, how many R/C 3-wheeled off-road motorbikes have you ever seen?
 This was an unusual and eye-catching vehicle, with plenty of realism.